Geoalert/mapflow-docs-en/source/userguides/get_started.rst

 .. important::

     Data providers are the TMS / XYZ data streaming services that can be connected to Mapflow to enable instant imagery analysis and AI mapping.
-    Under the Mapflow commercial plans, we provide commercial providers access, a services that provide basemaps and imagery updates on specific terms.
+    Under the Mapflow commercial plans, we provide commercial providers access, historical imagery and updates on specific terms.
 We are continuously working on adding more commercial providers.
-    For more details about the Imagery providers cost, see :ref:`Mapflow prices <credits>`.
+    For more details about the Imagery providers cost, see :ref:`Mapflow subscription plans <subscription-plans>`.

 Custom URL